Hiking in Hong Kong

 Do this hike if:

-you love quiet, peaceful trails where you can be alone with your thoughts
+you love quiet, peaceful trails with few other hikers

-you want history and environmental lessons as you walk
+you like history and environmental lessons on your trek

 Avoid this hike if: